 Commited to Net Zero Energy

-Green Hammer works with third-party certifiers such as Earth Advantage and the International Living Future Institute to design and build net zero energy buildings in Portland and Southern Oregon.
-These buildings produce as much renewable energy as they use over the course of a year through a combination of cost-effective design that minimizes energy requirements and utilizes renewable energy systems to meet reduced energy needs.
-As much as possible, Green Hammer works with clients to track buildings’ energy use.
-We’re proud to report that multiple projects are meeting or exceeding their net zero energy goals
+Green Hammer works with third-party certifiers such as Earth Advantage and the International Living Future Institute to design and build net zero energy homes, communities and buildings in Portland and Southern Oregon.
+These zero energy buildings produce as much renewable energy as they use over the course of a year through a combination of cost-effective zero energy design that minimizes energy requirements and utilizes renewable energy systems to meet reduced energy needs.
+As much as possible, Green Hammer works with clients to track buildings’ energy to ensure we meet our zero net energy goals.
+We’re proud to report that multiple projects are meeting or exceeding their net zero energy goals.

 Net Zero Energy Portland Oregon